 The Ban on Tortoises

-In addition, many tortoises that were once popular as pets are now listed under CITES (the Convention on International Trade in Endangered Species) and are also covered by additional, EU-wide, legislation which controls sale, transport and possession within Europe.
-This means that you can no longer import, sell or trade tortoises in any way within Europe without a special permit.
-This can make locating a captive-bred tortoise quite difficult (never buy a wild-caught specimen and do not attempt to bring one in from overseas) although joining a tortoise organisation, such as the Tortoise Trust, can provide you with good specialist advice, listings for reputable breeders and even information about tortoises that need re-homing.
+In addition, many tortoises that were once popular as pets are now listed under CITES (the Convention on International Trade in Endangered Species) and are also covered by additional, EU-wide, legislation that controls sale, transport, and possession within Europe.
+This means that you can no longer import, sell, or trade tortoises in any way within Europe without a special permit.
+This can make locating a captive-bred tortoise quite difficult (never buy a wild-caught specimen and do not attempt to bring one in from overseas) although joining a tortoise organization, such as the Tortoise Trust, can provide you with good specialist advice, listings for reputable breeders and even information about tortoises that need re-homing.
 If you do find a good, captive-bred tortoise in a reptile shop, make sure that it is sold with FULL DOCUMENTATION as otherwise you may be unwittingly supporting the illegal trade in wild animals.

-The most popular species for pets include the leopard tortoise, Hermann’s tortoise (sometimes called Mediterranean tortoise) and the Mediterranean Spur-Thigh Tortoise – however, these are all listed now under the CITES endangered list.
+The most popular species for pets include the leopard tortoise, Hermann’s tortoise (sometimes called Mediterranean tortoise), and the Mediterranean Spur-Thigh Tortoise – however, these are all listed now under the CITES endangered list.
 The Russian or Horsefield Tortoise, however, is still exempt and is also a popular choice as a pet.

 Tortoise Challenges